June 12, 2020

 Now that the movie’s opening scene pretty much gave away what’s going to happen to Arielle (it’s also shown in the movie’s trailer), viewers then get a flashback to what led up to that scene.
 Arielle Summers (played by Bella Thorne) is a bored and rebellious teen who lives in an unnamed Florida town, where she works as a waitress in a local diner.
 She’s been saving up her money to go to Hollywood in California and become “famous.”
 Arielle doesn’t seem to have any talent, so presumably she wants to be famous on social media or reality TV.

 And it’s no wonder she wants to change her life.
 She sure doesn’t like living in the dumpy apartment that she shares with her single mother Janet (played by Marisa Coughlan), who works as a bartender in a nightclub.
 Janet has been dating a sleazy guy named Bobby (played by Joey Oglesby), and Arielle can’t stand him.
-When Bobby asks Arielle for some of marijuana, she just flips him her middle finger and curses at him.
+When Bobby asks Arielle for some of her marijuana, she just flips him her middle finger and curses at him.

 Arielle is not only a foul-mouthed stoner, she’s also a brawler.
 While she is dancing with a guy at a party, another girl comes up to Arielle and sucker punches her.
 Ariel isn’t going to just take it, so she ends up getting into a big catfight with the girl on the floor.
 People at the party start recording the fight on their phones.

 While she’s walking home one day, she sees a guy with bleach-blonde hair doing repairs on a car in his driveway.
-They get to talking and she finds out that his name is Dean Summers (played by Jake Manley), who has recently moved to the area because he’s on parole for robbery and assault.
+They start talking and she finds out that his name is Dean Summers (played by Jake Manley), who has recently moved to the area because he’s on parole for robbery and assault.
 His parole requires that he stay with one of his parents, so Dean is living with his father Michael (played by Damon Carney).

-After some back and forth flirting, Arielle and Dean start hanging out together, and they open up to each other a little bit more about their lives.
+After some back-and-forth flirting, Arielle and Dean start hanging out together, and they open up to each other a little bit more about their lives.
 Dean tells Arielle that his father is a “mean drunk and he’s bigger than me.”
 Arielle tells Dean that she doesn’t know her father, who abandoned her and Arielle’s mother because Arielle was an unplanned pregnancy.

 It doesn’t take long for Arielle and Dean to hook up and then become lovers.
 Arielle’s straight-laced friends don’t approve of the relationship because Dean is an ex-con, but Arielle doesn’t care.
 It’s obvious that Arielle is intrigued by this “bad boy” and sees him as her ticket out of a monotonous life.
 And then the next thing you know, Dean and Arielle are doing target practice with a .45 caliber gun.